-You can save money on your weekly shopping by replacing your regular laundry detergent with an award-winning ecoegg.
+This post will show you how to save money on your weekly shopping by replacing your regular laundry detergent with an award-winning Ecoegg.

-Inside the ecoegg there are two types of pellet; tourmaline ceramic pellets that weaken the adhesive forces between dirt and fabric.
-There are also mineral pellets which naturally ionize the oxygen molecules in the water penetrating deep into the fabric lifting away dirt and grime without fading the colour of clothing or damaging fibres.
+Inside the Ecoegg there are two types of pellet; tourmaline ceramic pellets that weaken the adhesive forces between dirt and fabric, and mineral pellets which naturally ionize the oxygen molecules in the water, penetrating deep into the fabric lifting away dirt and grime without fading the colour of clothing or damaging fibres.

-The pellets produce a natural powerful cleaning foam without any harsh chemicals that wash your clothes just as well as normal laundry detergents.
+The pellets produce a naturally powerful cleaning foam without any harsh chemicals that *wash your clothes just as well as normal laundry detergents.

 Ecoegg Pack Sizes

-210 washes that last up to a year
+210 washes will last up to a year

-720 washes that last up to 3 years
+720 washes last last up to 3 years

 The *720 wash egg works out to just 3p per wash, that’s the average family doing around 4 to 5 washes per week.
 So you’re saving a huge amount over the years.